 DClinPsy Programme of Study

-Our Clinical Psychology programme was revalidated by the University and approved by the HCPC and the BPS in 2011, following a comprehensive review which was triggered by a wish to make the programme as responsive as possible to changing external needs within the social and health care sectors, and to best equip our trainees to practice within a rapidly changing health care context.
+Our Clinical Psychology programme comprehensive was reviewed in 2011.
 The new programme received several commendations; notably for its design, described as being ‘at the leading edge in relation to NHS priorities’ and for service user involvement, which was seen as an example of national best practice.
 The flexibility of the new programme was also noted as a particular strength, particularly providing a greater focus on in-depth clinical skills, developing opportunities relating to leadership, increasing service user participation and providing specialist teaching options in the final year of study.
 Since 2011 we have continued to develop introducing new teaching on psychodynamic observation, placements in public health and increasing opportunities for specialization in the final year.

 The programme is underpinned by a fundamental commitment to a broad understanding of human development, and its challenges, across the lifespan.
 This is seen as a helpful framework for understanding psychological difficulties and their relationship to biological, social, cultural and spiritual factors.
-This perspective is seen as complimentary to traditional classification frameworks and is viewed as an important aspect of person-centred psychological formulation.
+This perspective is seen as complimentary to traditional diagnostic classification frameworks and is viewed as an important aspect of person-centred psychological formulation.